-I am sure that on more than one occasion you have considered making homemade fresh cheese, but for some reason you have not yet finished cheering up.
+I'm sure that on more than one occasion you've thought about making homemade fresh cheese, but for some reason you still haven't gotten around to it.
 Well, today will be that big day.

-There is an important factor that we must take into account to make our own fresh cheese and this is milk.
-We need to use fresh, good-quality milk , because that's where we'll get our cheese.
-Its flavor, texture and even quantity will depend on the quality of the milk.
+There is one important factor that we must take into account when making our own fresh cheese and that is the milk.
+We need to use fresh, good quality milk , because that is where we will get our cheese.
+Its flavour, texture and even quantity will depend on the quality of the milk.

-Surely many of you have good quality fresh milk within your reach, but for those who do not, you should know which one is best for you.
-Do not use brick milk, because it has been subjected to ultra-pasteurization (UHT); Use the one we can find in the refrigerated area.
+I'm sure many of you have access to good quality fresh milk, but for those of you who don't, you should know which one is best for you.
+Don't use milk from a carton, because it has been subjected to ultra-pasteurisation (UHT); use the kind that can be found in the refrigerated section.

 Trilloliva extra virgin olive oil , T&G cutting board and Pallarès carbon steel knife .

-Surely many of you think, can I use semi-skimmed or skimmed milk to make it?
+I'm sure many of you are wondering: Can I use semi-skimmed or skimmed milk to make it?

-Yes, you can use it, but the cheese will not obtain the same flavor, texture, and body since they are milks from which a large part of the fat has been removed.
+Yes, you can use it, but the cheese will not have the same flavour, texture and body since these are milks from which much of the fat has been removed.

-In addition to fresh milk we will need calcium chloride and rennet, either liquid or powder.
+In addition to fresh milk we will need calcium chloride and rennet, either liquid or powdered.

 What is calcium chloride?

-It is a calcium salt that favors the curdling of milk in order to make cheese.
-The lack of calcium prevents a correct curdling of the milk, therefore, we would not obtain a good result.
+It is a calcium salt that helps the milk to curdle in order to make cheese.
+A lack of calcium prevents the milk from curdling properly, and therefore we would not obtain a good result.

 If we use UHT or poor quality milk, calcium chloride will have no effect.